 So how does a £40 free bet where the stake isn’t returned compare to a £30 stake where it is?
 In this situation it all depends on the odds.
 If you are placing the bet at high enough odds so that the extra stake returns an amount greater than the value of the stake from the free bet where the stake is returned, then you’re better off with the larger free bet.
 Conversely if you’re betting at relatively short odds, then you’re better off with the extra money from the stake.

-Example 1: If you taking the two free bets mentioned in the last paragraph (£40 stake not returned and £30 stake returned) and bet them both at evens, you would receive the following:
+Example 1: If you taking the two free bets mentioned above (£40 stake not returned and £30 stake returned) and bet them both at evens, you would receive the following:

 - £40 Stake Not-Returned at Evens = £40 (£40 in winnings)

 - £30 Stake Returned at Evens = £60 (£30 in winnings + £30 free bet value)

 So in this scenario you would receive more money from the bet where the free bet stake is returned.